cosmos/cosmos-sdk/examples/examples.md

 Enter your recovery seed phrase:
 ```

 You just created your first locally stored key, under the name alice, and this account is linked to the private key that is running the basecoind validator node.
-Once you do this, the  ~/.basecli folder is created, which will hold all keys you are storing.
+Once you do this, the  ~/.basecli folder is created, which will hold the alice key and any other keys you make.
 Now that you have the key for alice, you can start up the blockchain by running

 ```
 basecoind start
 ```

-You should see blocks start getting created at a fast rate, with a lot of output in the terminal.
+You should see blocks being created at a fast rate, with a lot of output in the terminal.

-Next we need to make some more keys so we can send them some tokens.
+Next we need to make some more keys so we can use the send transaction functionality of basecoin.
 Open a new terminal, and run the following commands, to make two new accounts, and give each account a password you can remember:

 ```
 basecli keys add bob